Kate-Pol/Kate-Pol/README.md

 Our world changing each day, so trying to be on track with the news in tech world, construction, healthy lifestyle, politic etc. About my personality – easy going and have nice sense of humor.
 Throughout my life and career improved well in technical and soft skills.
 I like fixing and creating things, can use different tools for this.

-Enjoing life...
-Each person is genius, just need to choose the correct life path...

 💻 Languages and Tools: 🛠️